Ribodou/HYU-software-engineering-AI/README.md

 You will find in the corresponding repository how the software was built (Diagrams, ...)

 ### Frontend
-- See the [README page](https://github.com/fschirinzi/HYU-SE-Frontend/blob/master/README.md#instlallation--usage) in the repository root folder
+- See the [README page](https://github.com/fschirinzi/HYU-SE-Frontend/blob/master/README.md#instlallation--usage) in the repository root folder on how to install the dependencies and run the app

 ### Backend
-- See the [README page](https://github.com/Ribodou/HYU-SE-Backend#instlallation--usage) in the repository root folder
+- See the [README page](https://github.com/Ribodou/HYU-SE-Backend#instlallation--usage) in the repository root folder on how to install the dependencies and run the app

 ## Images